The Why and How of Icing Hooves

 Keep those hooves on ice!

 - Tendon boots that also cover the fetlock and the top of the hoof/coronary band area.
-There are a few brands of this type of boot out there, and these are great if you also need to do some tendon cooling as well!
+There are a few brands of this type of boot out there, and these are great if you also need to do some tendon cooling!
 These are typically designed to hold reusable ice packs.
 The understanding is that it’s not as good as icing the hoof directly, but it will cool the blood going into the hoof.

 - You can also make your own “container” with rectal exam gloves.
 Tie off the fingers, fill with about 8 inches of ice, and tie off the other end.
 Lay your ice pack across the hoof, and use the fingers and the tied-off end to secure behind the pastern when you know your horse won’t “wig out” with a bag of ice around his hoof.
 The downside is that the gloves are thin, and any moving will typically either tear the bag or freak your horse out.